Christian Nadé: Dumbarton return

-He rejoined Dumbarton on 31 December 2016, and extended his deal until the summer of 2018 in May 2017.
+Nadé rejoined Dumbarton on 31 December 2016, and extended his deal until the summer of 2018 in May 2017.
 He didn't appear again for the club after being charged with a number of criminal offences, which he was later cleared of, and left the club upon expiry of his contract at the end of the season.

 Troon

 Nadé joined Junior side Troon in July 2018 after a spell training on his own amidst rumours and controversy surrounding his private life.
 The Troon management team of Jimmy Kirkwood & Nadé's former Stranraer Coach Matt Maley took a chance on the forward & their belief in him was rewarded with 14 goals in 29 appearances at Troon, which is the most prolific spell of his career to date.

 Always keen to return to senior football, Nadé signed for Annan Athletic on the last day of the January transfer window.

 Annan Athletic

 Nadé returned to senior football in February 2019, joining Scottish League Two side Annan Athletic.